 <link rel="canonical" href="http://mycontest.example.com/" />

-- In the Placement section of the Code Widget dialog, choose After <head>
+- In the Placement section of the Code Widget settings, choose After <head>.

 - Publish your changes.

 - If you are pointing a root domain (example: acme.com), create an A record in your DNS that points to one of the following IP addresses:

 Note: You can use any of these IP addresses, but for best performance, choose the one located closest to the majority of your visitors.